 You can invest in a regular plan through an agent or bank.
 Banks are also providing these services.
 But they would charge extra fees for it.

 You can also invest through Demat account.
-Stockbrokers provide these services to invest in mutual fund.
-But they charge for this services.
+Stockbrokers provide these services to invest in a mutual fund.
+But they charge for these services.

 Difference between direct plan and regular plan

 After going in detail of how to invest in both ways, let’s understand the difference between both.

 You can invest in the same mutual fund either by direct plan or regular plan.